wlonk/arcadia/2015-02-post-playtest-2-outline.md

 their action by playing a card and describing a brief flashback to an interaction the two of you had that might influence them one way or another.

+**TODO**:

-You may only play one influence card per strength of the relationship. **TODO**
+You may only play one influence card per strength of the relationship.
+Strength of relationship?
+What's that?

 ## The GM